 Oppositions of Mars are far from equal.
-That’s because Mars’ eccentric (oblong) orbit carries this world about 26 million miles (43 million km) closer to the sun at perihelion (nearest point in its orbit) than when Mars swings out to aphelion (its farthest point).
+That’s because Mars’ eccentric (oblong) orbit carries this world about 26 million miles (43 million km) closer to the sun at perihelion (nearest point to the sun in its orbit) than when Mars swings out to aphelion (farthest point from the sun).

-Oppositions that closely coincide with Mars at perihelion are much brighter and spectacular than distant oppositions that happen with Mars swinging out to aphelion.
+Oppositions that closely coincide with Mars at perihelion are much brighter and much more spectacular than distant oppositions that coincide with Mars swinging out to aphelion.
 That makes sense.
 When we pass between Mars and the sun – and Mars is closest in its orbit to the sun – then Mars is closest to us.

 In contrast, the very distant opposition of March 3, 2012, placed Mars at 62.62 million miles (100.78 million km) away.

 Very similar Martian oppositions take place every 79 years (15 + 17 + 15 + 17 + 15 = 79).
-These 79-year cycles repeat with only a delay of 2 to 5 calendar days.
+These 79-year cycles repeat with only a delay of two to five calendar days.
 The super-close opposition of Mars in the year 2082 will fall on September 1, 2082.
-But once again, Earth and Mars won’t come as close as they had in August 2003.
+But once again, Earth and Mars won’t come as close as they did in August 2003.

 Want to know more about close and far Martian oppositions?
 Click here.

-While the time is at hand, enjoy the respectably close appearance of Mars in Earth’s sky during May and June of 2016.
+While the time is at hand, enjoy the close appearance of Mars in Earth’s sky during July and August of 2018.

 Bottom line: Oppositions of Mars are far from equal.
-This post explains why Mars has near and far oppositions and shows why the 2016 opposition – although good – is not as good as the 2018 opposition will be.
+This post explains why Mars has near and far oppositions and shows why the 2018 opposition is a particularly good one.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.